AdrianPaulCarrieres/AdrianPaulCarrieres/README.md

 - Learning Rust

 ## In the future...
-- A bit of cybersecurity would be nice
+- More advanced cybersecurity principles
-- Machine learning
 - An article about Phoenix aimed at beginners

 ## Contact